schuchert/wikispaces/pages/FitNesse.Tutorials.ScenarioTables.md

    static SimpleDateFormat timeFormat = new SimpleDateFormat("H:mm");
 {% endhighlight %}

 Make sure this seeming innocuous change did not break any unit tests (it should not).
 Also make sure all other acceptance tests are still passing (oops, it does).
-Before you fix the problem with the current acceptance test, you should fix the problem introduced// **by**// the new acceptance test - or rather the one exploited by the current unit test.
+Before you fix the problem with the current acceptance test, you should fix the problem introduced**by** the new acceptance test - or rather the one exploited by the current unit test.
 The [TearDown](http://localhost:8080/FrontPage.DigitalVideoRecorderExamples.TearDown) page resets the program guide, but it does not reset the to do list.

 ### Cleaning Up Between Tests, Part Dux
 The TearDown page <http://localhost:8080/FrontPage.DigitalVideoRecorderExamples.TearDown> uses the ClearProgramSchedule fixture to, well, clear the program schedule.
 Should you update the ClearProgramSchedule to also clear the todo list, or should you create a second fixture, say ClearToDoList?
 There's no clear answer as either will work.
 Using a single fixture will couple these two separate concerns (a possible violation of the [Single Responsibility Principle](http://www.objectmentor.com/resources/articles/srp.pdf)).
 Using two fixtures will make things more explicit, but also leave the possibility of forgetting to do both together.
 (Ultimately there's a better solution, put all of these key objects in a single place and reset that, however, this tutorial does not take that approach.)